mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 ### What Are We Sending?

-I know we're still not talking to Django yet, but *I promise we're getting there.*
+I know we’re still not talking to Django yet, but *I promise we’re getting there.*
 There are a lot of layers
 to go through
 when taking the top down approach,